toy-crane/postable/app/instructions/create-qr-code/prd.md

 ## 2.1 Global Layout and Components

-### 2.1.0 Root Layout Component
+### 2.1.1 Root Layout Component

 The root layout component provides a consistent structure for all pages:

 - Ensures full viewport height with vertical content stacking
 - Contains a header and main content area

-### 2.1.1 Header Component
+### 2.1.2 Header Component

 The application features a sticky header that remains at the top of the page as users scroll.
 It includes a plain text logo, "postable", aligned to the left, and a "Feedback" link on the right.
-The header content is contained within an `mx-auto` container to ensure proper centering and responsive behavior.
+To center the header and ensure it’s responsive, the content is wrapped in a container with the mx-auto class.

-### 2.1.2 Footer Component
+### 2.1.3 Footer Component

 There is currently no footer component implemented in the application.
 All essential navigation and information are provided through the header and main content areas.

-### 2.1.3 Navigation Component
+### 2.1.4 Navigation Component

 Navigation is primarily handled through page links and buttons within the application pages.
 There is no separate navigation component; instead, users are guided through the workflow via interactive elements on each page.